himmAllRight/himmAllRight-source/content/post/disable-seafile-notifications-gnome40.md

 ## Conclusion

-That's it.
-Short post, but I forgot how to do it twice now, so I wrote a post.
-Hopefully this helps that one other person also experiencing this issue, or at least a few more that are confused for similar reasons.
+Short post, but I forgot how to do this simple process twice now, so I wrote it.
+Hopefully this helps that *one* other person also experiencing this issue, or at least a few more that are confused for similar reasons.
 Enjoy!